hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 library(msigdbr)
 ```

 Next, we will filter genes to remove any genes that have NA values in the padj column.
 These are genes that were not tested and so we do not want to consider them in our background set of genes.
 Once filtered, we create vectors containing our gene symbols for the background and query set of genes.
-We will query the up- and down-regulated gene sets separately, but note that you can also use the entire significant list as input.
+We will query the up- and down-regulated gene sets separately, but note that you can also use the entire significant list as a query input.

 ```r
 # Untested genes have padj = NA, so let's keep genes with padj != NA